 - One of the multiple fights against Dark Samus in Metroid Prime 2: Echoes takes place on an elevator.
 The first few moments of the fight take place as the elevator is moving upward and the rest of the fight takes place in the room where the elevator stops.

-- There's a quasi-elevator battle in Prime 3's Skytown (if you call it an elevator that only goes down, and has a massive nuclear bomb attached to it).
+- There's a quasi-elevator battle in Metroid Prime 3: Corruption's Skytown (if you call it an elevator that only goes down, and has a massive nuclear bomb attached to it).

-- Halo subverts the Elevator Action Sequence after referencing it in a level called "But I don't want to ride the elevator!"
+- Halo: Combat Evolved subverts the Elevator Action Sequence after referencing it in a segment called "But I don't want to ride the elevator!"
 All FPS fans know what happens when you climb onto a large, slow-moving elevator.
 Thankfully, the ride is uneventful.

 - Subverted in Left 4 Dead.
 There is a massive Hold the Line sequence while waiting for an elevator to reach you, but once you actually get inside you get pretty much the only uninterrupted peace in the game (provided that a Tank doesn't get trapped in the elevator with you...).
 This actually happens more than once in the game, but never more than once per scenario.
 Interestingly enough, when you're in an elevator, it doesn't just give you a bit of breathing room, it also depicts the ascent realistically: going from the fourth floor to the twenty-eighth floor near the end of the "No Mercy" episode takes about sixty real-time seconds, with each floor being counted off.
 Although when played in versus the players occasionally have to deal with special infected dropping down onto the roof from above.

 - This exact same scenario also occurs in Deus Ex: Human Revolution.
 While in Montreal you must hold the line against enemy soldiers while waiting for a very slow funicular to arrive.